dux/fez/README.md

 # FEZ - Custom DOM Elements

-FEZ is a small library that allows writing of [Custom DOM elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_Components/Using_custom_elements) in a clean and easy-to-understand way.
+FEZ is a small opinionated library that allows writing of [Custom DOM elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_Components/Using_custom_elements) in a clean and easy-to-understand way.

+## Why opinionated?

+Uses [goober](https://goober.js.org/) to parse scss and [mustache](http://github.com/janl/mustache.js) to render templates.
+Latest version of libs is baked in Fez distro.

 It uses minimal abstraction.
 You will learn to use it in 3 minutes, just look at example, it includes all you need to know.

+## Litte more details

 Basically, it is logical variant of [lit.js](https://lit.dev/) or [Rails Stimulus](https://stimulus.hotwired.dev/).
 FEZ uses native DOM instead of shadow DOM, has an easy-to-debug and "hack" interface, and tries to be as close to vanilla JS as possible.
 If you need TypeScript support, Shadow DOM, or a stronger community, use Lit.